 What locations or territories is ComputerXplorers looking to operate in?

 ComputerXplorers franchise opportunities are available throughout the UK.

 Where in the UK is the ComputerXplorers franchise based?

 ComputerXplorers’ UK head office is in Coalville, Leicestershire.

-Described by ComputerXplorers as ‘extensive’, initial training lasts for three weeks, is UK-based and gives franchisees a thorough grounding in how to launch and grow the franchise.
+Described by ComputerXplorers as ‘extensive’, the comprehensive induction training programme lasts for three weeks, is UK-based and gives franchisees a thorough grounding in how to launch and grow the franchise.

 Ongoing support is adapted to the needs of each individual franchisee and includes guidance on financing the start-up cost of the franchise, help with the preparation of business plans and cash flow forecasts, and marketing activity during the launch phase of the business.